 Guardiola won the battle for someone who impressed him during Monaco’s 5-3 loss in the first leg of the Champions League quarter-final clash.

 Bernardo Silva Biography – Once a Left Over:

 Jorge Jesus of Benfica achieved great things at his club.
 But to this day the club’s fans remain critical about his lack of faith in homegrown talents, with Bernardo Silva inevitably cited as the best example.

 He never believed in the young playmaker.
 For a season, Jorge Jesus allowed Bernardo to play just 31 minutes over three matches for Benfica’s first team.

 Bernardo Silva himself recently admitted that under Jesus he had ‘no hope of cracking Benfica’s senior side’, saying: “When Jorge put me training at left-back at Benfica I realised I had no future at the club.”

 Benfica was a club Bernardo held dear to his heart.
 So dear to his heart that he has their motto ‘E Pluribus Unum’ tattooed on his left arm.
 His dreams with them were shattered by Jorge Jesus.

 Bernardo Silva Biography – Similar Names, Similar Type of Player, Good Friends:

-They both have a cultured left-foot, an eye for the pass, a low centre of gravity and a dribbling ability that have haunted opposition defences.
+They both have a cultured left-foot, an eye for the pass, a low centre of gravity and dribbling ability that has haunted opposition defences.